acv132/InterBrainDB/README.md

 # InterBrainDB - Living Literature Review Database on Hyperscanning

 ## Purpose
-This repository is dedicated to hosting a living literature review tracks emerging research on multimodal hyperscanning in contexts with a digital component.
+This repository is dedicated to hosting a living literature review tracking emerging research on multimodal hyperscanning in contexts with a digital component.
 The platform includes various categories, such as interaction scenario, type of tasks, measurement modalities, and analysis approaches, serving as a dynamic open-access resource.
-The aim is to provide a comprehensive overview of the current state of digital hyperscanning research, enabling researchers to stay informed about the latest developments in the field.
+The aim is to provide a comprehensive overview of the current state of hyperscanning research, enabling researchers to stay informed about the latest developments in the field.

 The code is based on the [streamlit](https://streamlit.io/) library.